Pine Valley Mountain Wilderness, sign, May 2026

 Portfolio

-The Santa Catalina and Rincon mountains north and east of Tucson have loomed large in our lives since student days at the University of Arizona in the 1970s.
-This narrative begins with most recent December 2024 trek through Saguaro, Rincon, … Read More
+The Santa Catalina and Rincon mountains north and east of Tucson have loomed large in our lives since 1970s University of Arizona student days.
+This narrative begins with most recent December 2024 trek through Saguaro, Rincon, and Pusch Ridge wilderness … Read More

 Pajarita Wilderness, Sycamore Canyon, sign, November 2024